John Dickerson Replaces Charlie Rose on CBS This Morning

 "On the campaign trail I've collected compliments about CBS This Morning's commitment to the news for years now," Dickerson told CBS News.
 "Every time I've been on the show I haven't wanted the conversation with Norah and Gayle to end when my segment does.
 Now it doesn't have to."

-The Washington Post published accusations about Rose in November 2011.
-The veteran journalist denied them.
+The Washington Post published accusations about Rose in November 2017.
+In the report, eight women accused him of sexual harassment and unwanted advances, including groping and inappropriate phone calls.
+The veteran journalist denied the claims but issued an apology.

 He continued, "It is essential that these women know I hear them and that I deeply apologize for my inappropriate behavior.
 I am greatly embarrassed.
 I have behaved insensitively at times, and I accept responsibility for that, though I do not believe that all of these allegations are accurate.
 I always felt that I was pursuing shared feelings, even though I now realize I was mistaken."